-Gorilla habituation takes place in the region of Rushaga sector and Nkuringo in Bwindi Impenetrable National Park where 4 visitors are allowed to each group who are accompanied by researchers and trekkers which gives you a life time experience to interact and learn the process through which Gorillas learn to integrate with mankind.
+Gorilla habituation occurs in the Rushaga sector and Nkuringo in Bwindi Impenetrable National Park, allowing for a unique opportunity.
+Each group is limited to four visitors, and they are accompanied by researchers and experienced trekkers.
+This affords you a once-in-a-lifetime chance to interact with gorillas and gain insight into the process through which these magnificent creatures learn to coexist with humans.

 A group of indigenous natives “Batwa” are a group of local pygmies who lived in the forest with the Rushaga sector in Bwindi who are welcoming and hospitable.
-Once you’re done with trekking you can undertake this historic experience of understanding how these ancient people lived in the forest as they display their hunting skills, traditional performances and make local cups through bamboo among others, by choosing to participate in this experience you will have supported the local communities indirectly.
+Once you’re done with trekking you can undertake this historic experience of understanding how these ancient people lived in the forest.
+They display their hunting skills, traditional performances and make local cups through bamboo.
+By choosing to participate in this experience you will have supported the local communities indirectly.

 Five families have been habituated in Rushaga sector in Bwindi which include Bweza, Busingye, Nsongi, Kahungye, Mishaya. the number of Gorillas in a family as described below are current as of January 2018.
 They may and will change during the year.
 The Key to a successful Gorilla Trek is not the number of Gorillas but the experience that you have.